kpengwin/nand2tetris/09/Flappy/Design.md

 x There are pillars which form gaps x The pillar/gaps approach you
-- If you hit the pillars the game ends
-- The game adds one to your score if you pass a gap
+- If you hit the pillars the game ends x The game adds ten to your score if you pass a gap
 - The gaps get smaller on average as time goes down